-Were you hit by a drunk driver and injured?
-If so, you may need a drunk driver accident lawyer to handle your case and ensure you’re paid what your injury is worth by the bad driver or an insurance company.
+If you got hit by a drunk driver, you may need a drunk driving accident lawyer to handle your case and ensure you’re paid what your injury is worth by the bad driver or an insurance company.

 Contact the Willis Law Firm today for your free legal consultation on your case.
-You may be entitled to significant economic compensation for your medical bills, lost salary and pain and suffering due to a drunk driver accident.
-This may require filing a civil lawsuit against the drunk driver and his or her insurance company.
+You may be entitled to significant economic compensation for your medical bills, lost salary, and pain and suffering because of a drunk driving accident.
+This may require filing a civil lawsuit against the drunk driver and their insurance company.

 It’s not always enough to be in the right.
 Even if a driver was found to be legally drunk with a BAC (blood alcohol concentration) of .08% or higher, that driver’s insurer may resist a civil lawsuit claiming damages for victims.